 Look towards Champs Elysees and the Louvre 5km east (picture).
 Look towards La Defense 5 km west (picture).
 Look towards Eiffel Tower (picture).
 This is altogether one of the best panoramic views of Paris.

 If you don't have much time, you can see the Arc de Triomphe on a Paris guided tour.
 Information.
 Alternatively, see Arc de Triomphe on the classical Paris triumphal way walking tour.
 A visit of Arc de Triomphe takes less than two hours.
 See details on Arc de Triomphe web site.

 Your visit will be quite easy if you stay in a hotel near Champs Elysees.
 This district has conveniently located hotels of excellent quality which we recommend.

 A fervent admiror of the Romans, Napoleon (picture), the French Emperor, followed their example and commissioned the Arc de Triomphe in 1806.

 His troops never marched through the arch as the Duke of Wellington defeated him at Waterloo (picture) in 1815.
-The Arc de Triomphe was completed in 1836 (picture of Arc de Triomphe in 1836), 15 years after Napoleon's death (Napoleon's tomb is in Paris).
+The Arc de Triomphe was completed in 1836 (picture), 15 years after Napoleon's death (Napoleon's tomb is in Paris).